Network Code on Forward Capacity Allocation (FCA)

 (b) optimising the calculation and allocation of long-term cross-zonal capacity;

 (c) providing non-discriminatory access to long-term cross-zonal capacity;

 (d) ensuring fair and non-discriminatory treatment of TSOs, the Agency, regulatory authorities and market participants;

 (e) respecting the need for a fair and orderly forward capacity allocation and orderly price formation;

 (f) ensuring and enhancing the transparency and reliability of information on forward capacity allocation;

-(g) contributing to the efficient long-term operation and development of the electricity transmission system and electricity sector in the Union.
+(g) contributing to the efficient long-term operation and development of the electricity transmission system and electricity sector in the European Union.

 Importantly, the FCA Regulation does not focus on the design of national forward electricity markets, but the interconnection’s aspect is central, i.e. the allocation of long-term cross-zonal allocation rights.
 The rules incorporated in the FCA Regulation are particularly important in the context of a limited number of liquid forward markets in Europe, where the cross-zonal access to these markets needs to be facilitated.
 The FCA Regulation plays a crucial role in this regard, as the respective provisions establish a framework for calculating and allocating interconnection capacity, and for cross-zonal trading in forward markets.